M-amir097/ipc/English.README.md

       ipcSendMessage return:0
       command (h=help, q=quit):
       ```
-      In Client side, The callback function should be responding.
+      On the Client side, The callback function should be responding.
       ```bash
       (Terminal 2)
       command (h=help, q=quit):Enter changeNotifyCb ←★callback
       kind = 2, size = 4, data=1 ←★Notification of brake value changed to 1
       Leave changeNotifyCb
       ```
-      ★oTempUnitValの変化についてはIC-Serviceとしては監視対象でないのでコールバック無し。No callback for TempUnitVal change as an IC-Service, because it is not monitored .
+      ★oFor TempUnitVal change as an IC-Service, there is no callback since it is not monitored.

   3. **Check Client side receiving.**
       ```bash